samkearney/esta-ngl/README.md

+<mark><b>THIS REPOSITORY HAS MOVED!</b></mark>

+The new location of the repository is https://gitlab.com/skearney/udr-docs.
+The new rendered webpage is https://udr-docs.com.
+Note that these locations are currently accessible to ESTA Next-Gen Library Task Group members only.

 # ESTA Next Generation Entertainment Control Model: Uniform Device Representation (UDR)

 This repository houses working documentation for ESTA's Next Generation Entertainment Control Model: Uniform Device Representation (UDR),